 Financial Aid for Junior College

-Beginning with the SY 2017-2018 you will be able to file your FAFSA earlier than ever by using your prior-prior-year (PPY) income and tax data.
+Beginning with the SY 2017-2018 a change was made to allow filing your FAFSA earlier than ever by using your prior-prior-year (PPY) income and tax data.

-For example, instead of filing the 2017-2018 FAFSA on or after January 1, 2017 using income and tax data from 2016 federal income tax returns, families will now be able to file the form on or after October 1, 2016 using income and tax data from 2015 federal income tax returns.
-Since most families will have already filed their 2015 federal income tax returns, more families will be able to use the IRS Data Retrieval Tool to simplify filing the FAFSA.
+For example, instead of filing the 2018-2019 FAFSA on or after January 1, 2018 using income and tax data from 2017 federal income tax returns, families are now able to file the form on or after October 1, 2017 using income and tax data from 2016 federal income tax returns.
+Since most families will have already filed their 2016 federal income tax returns, more families will be able to use the IRS Data Retrieval Tool to simplify filing the FAFSA.
 You will no longer have to wait until your current tax filing has been completed since the information now required will be from two years ago.

 Note that this change in the start date for filing the FAFSA applies to both new and continuing students.